Three50seven/benoli-homelab/linux-notes/cd-dvd-drive-cli-notes.md

 Benefit: This method is simple, requires no special genisoimage options, and is very reliable.

-2. Using a sort File with genisoimage (More Advanced) genisoimage has a powerful -sort option that allows you to provide a text file specifying the exact order of files and directories within the ISO image.
+2. Using a sort File with genisoimage (More Advanced) *NOTE: specifying a sort file for genisoimage does not work if the files are already appended with a number.* genisoimage has a powerful -sort option that allows you to provide a text file specifying the exact order of files and directories within the ISO image.
 This gives you granular control.

 How it works: